Food Science and Human Nutrition

 The Bachelor of Science degree in food science and human nutrition provides undergraduate education in three concentrations: food management, food science, and human nutrition and dietetics.
 Each concentration prepares students for different careers in the area of food science and human nutrition.

-The Food Management concentration provides a unique combination of food and business to prepare students for a wide variety of career opportunities in the management of food and food resources.
-This option provides flexibility in planning a curriculum to suit an individual’s needs.
-Students in this concentration will choose a minor such as Business Administration or Sustainable Agriculture.
+The Food Management concentration provides a unique combination of food and business courses to prepare students for a wide variety of career opportunities in the management of food and food resources.
+Choosing a minor is encouraged and further personalizes your course of study.
+Students can go on to run their own food business or work for organizations that manage food resources.

 Eileen Molloy